gituser-z/SENG560/README.md

 # SENG560
 This library provides arithmetic functions.
+It has been tested with JDK 11 LTS version.
 To use it import the java package "edu.wvu.seng560.arithmeticLibrary"

 Use the following methods according to number system: